Understanding Web Scraping Legality: Global Insights & Stats

 Automate Everything.

-Tired of managing a fleet of fickle browsers?
+Tired of managing fickle browsers?
 Sick of skipping e2e tests and paying the piper later?